dirvine/data_chain/docs/0029-data-chains.md

 Such structures are cryptographically secured in lock step using a consensus of cryptographic signatures.
 These signatures are of a certain size (group size) with a majority required to be considered valid (much like N of P sharing).
 In a decentralised network that has secured groups, these signatures are those closest to the holder of a [DataChain].
+The implementation linked at [github] provides a mechanism to hold data as well as the [DataChain] of descriptors.

-When a [DataChain] starts, the first item is probably a `link`.
+When a [DataChain] begins, the first item is likely a `link`.
 This is a block that uses the identity of a close group on the network.
 This `link` has an associated proof that is the `PublicKey` and a corresponding signature for each node.
 The `Signature` is the signed `link` block.
 On each `churn` event a new link is created and again signed by all members of the